ros-navigation/docs.nav2.org/configuration/packages/configuring-costmaps.rst

   ============== =======

   Description
-    Updates costmap only upon request.
-This disables the map update loop.
+    Updates costmap only upon request by an algorithm server.
+This disables the regular map update loop.

 :use_maximum: